Remote Manager v1.0.14 - Professional Connection Manager

-A modern, secure, and feature-rich VS Code extension for managing multiple Remote Desktop (RDP), SSH, and network connections with professional-grade architecture.
+A modern, secure, and feature-rich VS Code extension for managing multiple Remote Desktop (RDP), SSH, VNC, and network connections with enterprise-grade architecture and comprehensive testing.

 Security Features